Aggebitter/BLEbeaconReceiver/README.md

 Baseded on:
 https://github.com/pcbreflux/espressif/tree/master/esp32/arduino/sketchbook/ESP32_BLE_beaconscan

-As BT, BLE and WiFi MAC-adresses nowdays är temporary and more and less random generated I needed a way to get the phones detected.
+As BT, BLE and WiFi MAC-adresses nowdays are temporary and more and less random generated I needed a way to get the phones detected.
 I've tryed diffrent BT,BLE and WiFi MAC scanners but why not turn it the other way?
 Create a BLE beacon at the Mobile phone side and detect that Beacon.
 Now we got a presence detection! that I can control.